centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 ----------
 The data retrieved and downloaded using this package is sourced from external databases.
 We do not take responsibility for the accuracy, completeness, or currency of the data.
 Users are advised to verify the information independently.
 By using this package, you agree that the authors and contributors are not liable for any errors, omissions, or potential consequences arising from the use of the data.

-If you encounter any bugs or issues with the package, please contact the developers for support.
+If you encounter any bugs or issues using the package, please contact the developers for support.

 Acknowledgments
 ---------------

-The project is developed by the "Centre Balear de Biodiversitat" (CBB) at the University of the Balearic Islands, with support from MCIN and funding from the European Union—NextGenerationEU (PRTR-C17.I1), as well as the Government of the Balearic Islands.
+This package has been partially sponsored and promoted by the Comunitat Autonoma de les Illes Balears through the Conselleria d'Educació i Universitats and by the European Union- Next Generation EU/PRTR-C17.I1.